ksingletary/Voyagr/README.md

 - **Destinations with various activities** Users can view and book from desinations
 - **About page showing fake info** An about page about Voyagr with FAQ

+## User Flow

+- Login and Registration (must register to view destinations and book)
+- View the home page to see various destinations
+- Click destinations to see available
+- Select a particular destination to see details
+- About page with more about Voyagr

 ## Install

 To set up this project, ensure you have Python, Flask, and PostgreSQL installed.